Accelerating Physics-Based Electromigration Analysis via Rational Krylov Subspaces: EM Stress Analysis Based on the Extended Rational Krylov Subspace Method

 Based on these observations, we set the candidate order set or range to $\mathcal{M} = \{3,4,5,6\}$, since orders within this range typically provide sufficient accuracy.
 For the shift time scaling factors $\eta_{\mathrm{nuc}}$ and $\eta_{\mathrm{post}}$, we set their search ranges to $[0.1, 20]$, as shift times outside this range yield poor accuracy as shown in Fig.~\ref{fig:nuc_time_vs_shift_time}.

 Algorithm~\ref{alg:deep_descent_krylov} summarizes the proposed coordinate-descent approach for tuning rational Krylov parameters in EM analysis.
-The algorithm seeks to minimize a combined objective function $J$ that captures both nucleation time and resistance change errors.
-This algorithm will be applied to the {\it EiRaKrylovEM} solvers (to be discussed later) for nucleation and post-void phases as well.
+The algorithm seeks to minimize a combined objective function $J$ that captures both nucleation-time and resistance-change errors.
+The same algorithm is also applied to the {\it EiRaKrylovEM} solver for the nucleation and post-void phases.
 We define the percentage error (PE) as

 where $\epsilon$ is a small regularization constant to avoid division by zero.
 The combined objective function is then given by

 where $t_{\mathrm{nuc}}^{\mathrm{ref}}$ and $\Delta R^{\mathrm{ref}}$ denote reference values from high-fidelity simulations, while $t_{\mathrm{nuc}}(q,\eta_{\mathrm{nuc}})$ and $\Delta R(q,\eta_{\mathrm{post}})$ represent the reduced-order predictions for nucleation time and resistance change, respectively.